resources

 GUIDING PRINCIPLE

-• Oppose unfunded mandates on businesses and residents as it relates to the diversification of energy supply
+- Oppose unfunded mandates on businesses and residents related to energy diversification.

-• Restrict Sadowski Trust Funds for workforce housing and expand other funding opportunities
+- Support dedicating Sadowski Trust Funds to workforce housing and expanding additional funding sources.

 GUIDING PRINCIPLE